dongle-the-gadget/W11ISOPatcher/README.md

 ![.NET Workflow](https://github.com/dongle-the-gadget/W11ISOPatcher/actions/workflows/dotnet.yml/badge.svg)

+## Important notice about Version 1 Preview
+The `appraiserres.dll` file hosted on this GitHub will be brought down on **September 5th, 2021**.
+On that date and beyond, you will have to use a local `appraiserres.dll` file or the program will cease to work.

 ## Requirements
 ### Running
 This program only officially supports Windows 10 May 2020 Update (version 2004) or newer.